HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Extending Templates

-The real power in templates is their ability to be extended.
+The real power of templates is their ability to be extended.
 If you think about most web sites, there is content that is repeated on every page (header, footer, etc).
 Wouldn't it be nice if we, as developers, could have _one canonical place_ for our header code that would be inherited by all other templates?

 Well we can!
 Let's create a `base.html` file containing a header with links to our two pages.
 First `Control-c` and then type the following.